MAlexGG/crud-postgresql-springboot/README.md

 This is a simple book management Spring Boot API.
 Only has one entity and has a PostgreSQL connection.

 ## Technologies
 It was developed with Spring Boot.
-It follow a MVC architecture, three layered, server-client style.
+It follows a MVC architecture, three layered, server-client style.
 Use a postgreSQL database.

 ## Installation
 - Required Spring Boot v.3.3.4